 TREND INTENSITY INDICATOR

-Market sentiment plays a critical role in assessing share price movements.
-Stockradar delivers a consistent measurement of market sentiment using its unique tool, the Trend Intensity Indicator.
+Behavioural analysis plays a critical role in assessing share price movements.
+Stockradar offers consistent and standardised measurement of investor behaviour using its unique tool, the Trend Intensity Indicator.

 The Trend Intensity Indicator combines and weighs four simple tools: trend, volume, moving averages and price momentum.
 This generates an invaluable benchmark that highlights only those stocks with compelling trending qualities that offer the best prospects for sustained price movement.